HRM-044: Maintaining Faculty Personnel Records

 A personnel record for each faculty member should be maintained by the school or unit in the University’s Human Resource Document Imaging System.

-Individuals who receive a FOIA request related to a faculty member’s personnel record should consult the University Communications site for guidance as to how to handle and forward the request appropriately.
+Individuals who receive a FOIA request related to a faculty member’s personnel record should consult University Counsel's site for guidance as to how to handle and forward the request appropriately.